wonkihwang/EQWorks/README.md

 #### The reason why I skipped the portion

-I skipped 2a - C. client-side geo visualizations part, because
+I skipped 2a - C. client-side geo visualizations part.
+I successfully added a map and put some sample data on the map.
+I also get the data those I want to populate and send it to the geo page.
+But I couldn't find the answer to combine those two.
+I also couldn't find out how to make selecting different metrics and ㄴseparating each metrics' intensity of different POIs.

-### Note about myself, and how I believe I can grow through this internship
+### About myself, and how I believe I can grow through this internship

-Answer Here
+I graduated from Computer Programming and Analysis program at Seneca College last year. -	During school, I worked as a coop web developer for 8 months.
+I've been a part of the website and internal web application project team, mainly for front-end development.
+I have extensive background in providing exceptional coding, problem-solving, planning, multitasking, time management as well as analytical skills.
+I also have artistic backgrounds such as graphic design, animation, video editing, and photography.
+My artistic sensibility will be a great asset to the front end implement.
+This job seems like a great opportunity to advance the skills I have, and continue building my career and challenging myself.
+I am really excited about the prospect of getting started.